kansasSamurai/zeus-jscl/readme.txt

   A small ANT script is also available to you.
 Execute it from the command line (need ant installation): 'build.bat', 'clean.bat' You should modify the: 'cp.bat', to match your installation.

+Addendum:
+This project requires Java8 and Ant 1.10*.
+(A refactor for Maven is in progress)

+If you use SDKMAN (which I strongly recommend), I have added the .sdkmanrc file - then you can simply use the following commands:
+> sdk env install
+> ant clean
+> ant clean all

+* As I am not the original author, the Ant version is simply a latest version I have that seems compatible.